Primary and secondary emotions

 What are primary and secondary emotions?

-In fact, the basic, or primary, emotions are anger, disgust, fear, sadness, happiness and surprise.
-The basic emotions have a long history in human evolution, and they developed, in large part, to help us make rapid judgments about stimuli and to correctly guide appropriate behaviour.
+These basic emotions have a long history in human evolution, and they developed, in large part, to help us make rapid judgments about stimuli and to correctly guide behaviour.

 What emotions are more likely to impact our food intake?